Assessments & Exams 2024/25

 Open Book Exams

-• To be held during Term Time during the Univeristy Assessment Periods (or very exceptionally within 1 week of the start/end of Term)
+- To be held during term time or very exceptionally within 1 week of the start/end of term

 Online Exams